rohithnair1996/MyApp/UI_REDESIGN_GUIDE.md

 ## Old vs New

 **Old Flow**:
-Login Screen → Signup Screen → VirtualRoom
+Login Screen → Signup Screen → Floor

 **New Flow**:
-Landing Screen (with bottom sheets) → VirtualRoom
+Landing Screen (with bottom sheets) → Floor

 The old LoginScreen and SignupScreen are still available if you need them for reference or fallback.